alexwlchan/alexwlchan.net/src/_drafts/web-archiving-my-bookmarks.md

 </figure>

 This approach was inspired by AO3 (the Archive of Our Own), a popular fanfiction site.
-They offer [downloadable versions](https://archiveofourown.org/faq/downloading-fanworks?language_id=en) of every story in multiple formats, and they believe in it so strongly that individual authors *can't* disable downloads of their work -- though they can restrict visibility.
+They offer [downloadable versions](https://archiveofourown.org/faq/downloading-fanworks?language_id=en) of every story in multiple formats, and they believe in it so strongly that *everything* published on their site can be downloaded.
+Authors don't get to opt out.

 An HTML download from AO3 looks different to the styled version you'd see browsing the web: